m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

-# C Library for GPS NMEA 0183 Data Parsing
+# C Library for GPS Data Parsing

 The GPS Parser Library is a C library for parsing GPS data from NMEA 0183 (GPGGA) payloads.
 It provides a simple and easy-to-use interface for extracting GPS data fields such as latitude, longitude, altitude, time, and the number of satellites from NMEA 0183 (GPGGA) strings.